 That’s where Mobile Sports Report comes in — to help identify the new entrants and new business models, and to find winners, losers and interesting stories along the way.
 Our STADIUM TECH REPORT series of quarterly long-form publications is the premier place for stadium technology professionals to hear from their peers about the latest deployments of stadium technologies in all major sports venues.

-Mobile Sports Report is led by edtior and founder Paul Kapustka, and is an independent, editorially focused publication that uses traditional journalistic methods to break stories, offer informed takes and reflect on trends at the intersection of mobile technology, social media and sports.
+Mobile Sports Report is led by edtior and founder Paul Kapustka, and is an independent, editorially focused publication that uses traditional journalistic methods to break stories, offer informed takes and reflect on trends for the stadium technology marketplace.

 Bookmark this site and get ready for the mobile sports revolution!
 We’ll be there to provide you with a front-row seat.